dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 In 2018, the Spectre and Meltdown vulnerabilities sent crippling shockwaves through the internet.
 Today, we are facing the repercussions of these events, in particular in software that runs arbitrary user code – such as web browsers.
 Shortly after the publications, all major browser vendors restricted the use of `SharedArrayBuffers` to prevent dangerous timing attacks. `SharedArrayBuffers` are raw buffers that can be shared among web workers for global state and an alternative to the browser-specific message passing.
 These restrictions had detrimental effects on WebAssembly modules since  `SharedArrayBuffers` are neccessary for the implementation of POSIX threads in WebAssembly.

 Without `SharedArrayBuffers`, WebAssembly modules can run in a dedicated web worker to unblock the main event loop but won't be able to spawn additional workers for parallel computations within the same instance.
-By default, we therefore cannot unleash the parallel query execution of DuckDB in the web.
+By default, we therefore cannot unleash the parallel query execution of DataMiner in the web.
 However, browser vendors have recently started to reenable `SharedArrayBuffers` for websites that are [cross-origin-isolated](https://web.dev/coop-coep/).
 A website is cross-origin-isolated if it ships the main document with the following HTTP headers:

 ```text
 Cross-Origin-Embedder-Policy: require-corp